 Kitsap County was incorporated in 1857 as a statutory county.
 This means that the organization of the County is prescribed by the state statute.
-Locally elected officials include the County Assessor, Auditor, Clerk, Prosecuting Attorney, Sheriff, Treasurer, eight Superior Court Judges, four District Court Judges, and a three member Board of County Commissioners.
+Locally elected officials include the County Assessor, Auditor, Clerk, Prosecuting Attorney, Sheriff,

+Treasurer, eight Superior Court Judges, four District Court Judges, and a three member Board of County Commissioners.
 Policy-making and legislative authority are vested in the governing Board of County Commissioners, which are all elected at-large on a partisan basis for four-year terms and the chair is elected by the majority vote of the Board members.
-The Board appoints the County Administrator although position was vacant for all of 2012.
+The Board appoints the County Administrator.
+The County Administrator serves the Board by overseeing its departments and providing leadership for the general administration of the County.